 American Access has admitted assets of $510 million, a policyholder surplus of $97.7 million, and a risk-based capital ratio of 377.39%.

 A.M.
 Best last rated American Access in 2015.
 A.M.
 Best gave the company a financial strength rating of B (Fair).
 From 2015 onward, however, the American Access management team requested to no longer participate in A.M.
 Best’s rating process.

 A.M.
 Best commented on the organization’s credit ratings following its acquisition by Kemper in 2020.
 After Kemper acquired American Access in November 2020, A.M.
 Best confirmed that Kemper’s financial strength ratings were unchanged by the announcement.
-Today, American Access’s parent company, Kemper, has a financial strength rating of A- (Excellent) along with a long-term issuer credit rating (ICR) of bbb-.
+As of 2023, American Access’s parent company, Kemper, has a financial strength rating of A- (Excellent) and a long-term issuer credit rating (ICR) of bbb-.

-American Access has an A+ rating with the Better Business Bureau (BBB), with a total of 123 complaints in the last three years.
+American Access has an A+ rating with the Better Business Bureau (BBB), with 178 complaints in the last three years as of 2023.